newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 Add blog posts and were brought to our blog posts editor page.
 It has all of the fields we specified Title slug published date and Body And now we can create our very first post for the title.
 I'll use a `Contentful` blog posts for the slug.
-I'll just use something like Contentful.
+I'll just use something like `Contentful`.
 I can pick whatever makes sense for me.
 Then down below, I'll say This one was published today and we can set up our post body as well.
 My post is here..now.